DevExpress/devextreme-reactive/packages/dx-react-datagrid/docs/reference/table-group-row.md

 # TableGroupRow Plugin Reference

-Plugin that renders group rows and allows to expand/collapse it.
+Plugin that renders group rows with the capability to expand and collapse them.

 ## User Reference